What is the jurisdiction of family court and can I file suit for declaration of matrimonial status?

 - Suit for custody of the child.

-Wife can file case under section 125 of the code of criminal procedure, for the maintenance.
+The wife can file a case under section 125 of the code of criminal procedure, for the maintenance.
 If a matrimonial case is pending before the family court, the application for alimony u/s 125 may be filed before the family court instead of Magistrate court.